MarcarianS/HMA-Game/doc/Plan.md

 	- classname CHaracter
 	- physics process function
 	- use move and slide
+- Animation Player
-	- will need to have a gravity variable to float up with balloons
+	- when balloons are used, animate a float up
+	- when balloons and backpack are used, float up and to the side, set down in next level portal
 - extends kb2d
 - physics_process
 	- use velocity and delta variables